 • ask more questions and trust fewer assumptions • only stop asking Qs when we’ve gotten the info we need or want • tolerate difficulties or injuries from trying out something new • be open to new possibilities

-DISCERNMENT / JUDGMENT (objective thinking, NOT judgmental)
+DISCERNMENT / JUDGMENT (objective thinking, NOT being judgmental)

-See the deeper reasons behind situations & events.
+.
+To see the deeper reasons behind situations & events.
 Think shrewdly, sift through conflicting or confusing facts, & choose the best alternative.

 Examine things from all sides and not jump to conclusions.
 Be able to change one’s mind in light of new & appropriate evidence, weighing all info fairly.
 Form the best opinion of a person or situation.